YIN-Renlong/caesar-civil-war-map/README.md

 - **Africa:** Define a polygon covering the North African coast (modern Tunisia/Libya coast).

 *Refining these coordinates will immediately improve the visual accuracy of the resulting clipped map.*

+### 7.3 Required Context for Developer Handoff

+To effectively assist with the **Priority Task (7.2)**, any developer **must be provided with the full contents of the following files** for complete context:

+1. src/App.svelte: This file contains the main application component, including the current roughProvinces object and the turf.intersect logic.
+2. src/historical-data.js: This file contains the event-driven timeline data, which is necessary to understand the overall state management and faction names.

+*Providing these files will ensure that any proposed code changes are compatible with the existing project structure.*